Authored by the expert who managed and guided the team behind the Romania Property Pack

 What property type will give the best return in Romania over 5 years as of 2026?

-As of early 2026, a well-located two-room apartment in a transit-rich neighborhood of Bucharest or Cluj-Napoca is expected to give the best total return over five years in Romania, combining solid appreciation with consistent rental income.
+As of 2026, well-located apartments are expected to give the best total return over 5 years in Romania.

 How will new infrastructure projects affect property prices in Romania over 5 years?